 It always seems to happen at the most inopportune moment.
 You have a deadline to meet, you put your tunes on, get in the zone, and sit down to get some work done.
-Your laptop won’t turn on.
+Your laptop doesn’t turn on.
 Seriously?
 You press the power button again… Nothing.
-Your heart races, your start to sweat, start to pace around the room, maybe even utter a few choice words you wouldn’t want your kids to repeat.
+Your heart races, you start to sweat, start to pace around the room, maybe even utter a few choice words you wouldn’t want your kids to repeat.
 It doesn’t matter at this moment if your laptop is a Dell, Acer, Asus, Lenovo, or even an Apple.

 You are dead in the water.

-The first thing that runs through our head when our laptop won’t turn on is that you may be headed into a big repair bill, or an even bigger bill for a new computer.
+The first thing that runs through our head when our laptop won’t turn on is that you may be headed into a big repair bill or an even bigger bill for a new computer.
 What if your motherboard is fried?
 Not so fast, all may not be lost.

 - Take a deep breath